IrishBruse/LDtkMonogame/LDtk.Documentation/src/Tutorials/codegen.md

 - --PointAsVector2          **(Default: false)** Convert any Point fields or Point[] to Vector2 or Vector2[]

-- --FileNameInNamespace     Adds the file name of the world to the namespace eg 'Example.ldtk' will become 'namespace LDtkTypes.Example;'
+- --FileNameInNamespace     **(Default: false)** Adds the file name of the world to the namespace eg 'Example.ldtk' will become 'namespace LDtkTypes.Example;'

 - --help                    Display the help screen.